-Hoosier Hills Food Bank is a 501(c)(3) non-profit organization that provides over three million pounds of food annually to nearly 100 other non-profits serving people with low incomes and personal challenges, children and seniors.
+Hoosier Hills Food Bank is a 501(c)(3) non-profit organization that provides over three million pounds of food annually to over 100 other non-profits serving people with low incomes and personal challenges, children and seniors.
 HHFB member agencies serve an estimated 7,500 people each week and 25,800 individuals annually.
 We distribute food in eight Indiana counties including our six county Feeding America service area which covers Brown, Lawrence, Orange, Owen, Martin, and Monroe counties.
-We also distribute federal commodities in Crawford and Washington counties.
-A small staff and hundreds of volunteers and food and financial donors have distributed over 30 million pounds of food since 1982.
+We also distribute federal commodities in Crawford County.
+A small staff and hundreds of volunteers and food and financial donors have distributed over 55 million pounds of food since 1982.

 For many years, HHFB operated as a subsidiary distribution organization of Gleaners Food Bank in Indianapolis in order to obtain additional donated food.
 In the mid 1990's we became a full-fledged, independent affiliate of America's Second Harvest – The Nation's Food Bank Network, which in 2008 became Feeding America.